upsideos/upsideos-solana-rwa/README.md

     D ->> R: Transfer dividend payment token
 ```

 1. Contract Admin chooses to create new distribution to fund a dividend.
 Note that this is Contract Admin on the `AccessControl` data and Security mint.
 Each security mint has its own set of admins.
 A `distributor` account will be generated.

 1. Anyone can fund the dividend using a payment token of specified distribution.
 This example uses USDC.
 The dividend must be funded for a specific `distributor`.
 Sender wallet must hold the payment token in order to fund the dividend.
 The payment token is extracted and sent to the `Distribution` PDA upon successful funding.

 1. Recipient is free to claim the dividend by invoking `claimDividend` from the `Dividends` program.
-Note that claiming is available only when dividends treasury balance has anough tokens to distribute dividends to all investors.
+Note that claiming is available only when dividends treasury balance has enough tokens to distribute dividends to all investors.

 1. Amount of entitled dividend token is transferred from the `Dividends` PDA to the rightful recipient.

 ## Security implication
-**Please note:** *Anyone can create a Security Token* with related Access Control data and a Distributor.
+**Please note:** *Anyone can create a RWA* with related Access Control data and a Distributor.

 However, **someone might attempt to deceive the issuer** into funding dividends into fake accounts, which could result in **a loss of funds**.

-Therefore, the issuer must use **a trusted service** to fund dividends or validate Security Token address inside instruction to mitigate this risk.
+Therefore, the issuer must use **a trusted service** to fund dividends or validate RWA address inside instruction to mitigate this risk.

 ## Relevant Methods